Adult attention deficit hyperactivity disorder: Presentations

-Symptom manifestation and severity of ADHD are highly diverse, and tend to vary among individuals.
-Hyperactive symptoms have specifically been found to begin decreasing in adolescence.
-Inattention is a more common presentation in adult ADHD, manifesting as difficulty starting and completing tasks, forgetfulness, difficulty focusing, disorganization, and persistent tardiness.
-A combined presentation is a combination of hyperactivity, inattention, and impulsiveness.
+Symptom manifestation and severity of ADHD vary greatly among individuals.
+Hyperactivity begins decreasing in adolescence.
+Inattention is more common than hyperactivity, manifesting as difficulty starting and completing tasks, forgetfulness, a lack of persistence, disorganization, and excessive tardiness.
+A combined presentation is a combination of hyperactivity, inattention, and impulsivity.

-ADHD can only be diagnosed by a licensed clinician.
-Diagnosis is made clinically, via a comprehensive, structured interview with the purpose of obtaining a full history of the individual's current and childhood symptoms and their negative impact on daily functioning.
-A complete medical history should also be obtained, as the rates of coexistent conditions (comorbidities) with ADHD are high.
-Supplemental history obtained from people close to the individual in different settings (e.g., parents, siblings, partners, teachers, coworkers, and employers) can help confirm a diagnosis.
+ADHD can be diagnosed only by licensed clinicians.
+Diagnosis is made clinically, via a comprehensive, structured interview whose purpose is to get full history of the individual's current and childhood symptoms and their negative impact on daily functioning.
+A complete medical history should also be obtained, because the rates of coexistent conditions (comorbidities) with ADHD are high.
+Supplemental history from people close to the individual in different settings, such as parents, siblings, romantic partners, teachers, coworkers, and employers, can support a diagnosis.

 ADHD is a highly genetically influenced condition, meaning it commonly runs in families.
 Individuals with a first-degree relative with ADHD demonstrate a risk of ADHD 4-5 times higher than the general population rate and have prevalence rates of around 20%.
 The rate of inheriting the disorder is estimated to be about 76% among children and adolescents and between 70 and 80% among adults.
-The exact causes of ADHD are still not fully understood, but non-genetic biological risk factors (e.g., low birth weight, events during pregnancy) and environmental factors are thought to play a role in the development of ADHD.
+The exact causes of ADHD are still not fully understood, but twin studies indicate that non-genetic biological risk factors (e.g., low birth weight, events during pregnancy) and non-shared environmental events also contribute to the development of ADHD.

 Effective management of ADHD generally requires a combination of psychoeducation (teaching affected individuals about ADHD and its presentation and effects), behavioral interventions (e.g., cognitive behavioral therapy (CBT)), pharmacotherapy (treatment utilizing medication), and coaching for ADHD.
 Psychostimulants, or simply stimulants, are considered the first-line medication for the treatment of ADHD.
 Particularly for adults, amphetamines (e.g., dexamphetamine) are considered the most effective medication.